ajitagupta/howtoacethebehavioralinterview/README.md

 If you haven't found your true calling yet do not worry.
 Here's some material to get you started in your job hunt.
 This post contains a collection of general questions that are likely to come up during interviews and how you can use them to your advantage.
 It is divided into three sections: I) You, II) The company and the work, III) Questions.
 Technical questions might also be asked but we do not address them here.

+Do careful preparation in advance and learn everything you can about the company.
+You must plan your presentation thoroughly, in every detail.
+You must make your presentation smooth and fluent, answering each of the interviewer's questions or concerns.

 ## I) You
 ### 1. Background
 As an introduction, learn to narrate a different version of your CV and career path.
 Who are you?
 Where / what did you study and why?
 What were your most important career decisions?
 Present yourself as a self-effacing, intelligent, hard-working, conscientious and driven person whom the team can trust and who fits into company culture.
 Now let the company representative do the same about him- / herself.